One of the Piedmont’s most famous natives had a grand time tickling the ivories of an early 20th-century piano.

 The piano belonged to Coltrane’s mother, Alice, and was a centerpiece of their home on Underhill Street.
 Although it was a player piano, the instrument was mostly used as a standard piano by the Coltranes, particularly when John was studying composition in high school.
 The family and the piano moved to Philadelphia in 1943.
 Mother and son continued to play it, with John gathering musicians around it for rehearsals and jam sessions.

 Alice Coltrane willed the piano to her niece, Mary; somehow, this family heirloom eventually ended up on the auction block.
 After a combination live/online auction failed to determine a buyer, the auction house approached the High Point Museum, believing Coltrane’s hometown was the best place for this piece of jazz history.
 Community donations to the museum last year made it possible to bring the instrument to North Carolina, fund a restoration, and put the piano on permanent display.

-Britta Waller is an editor at Pace Communications in Greensboro.
+Britta Waller Melton is an Content Director at Pace Communications in Greensboro.